chazu/octree/README.md

 # TODO

-* Disallow insertion of points which would collide with other points (considering radius)

 * Query for points in sphere

+* Disallow or flag insertion of points which would collide with other points (considering radius)
 * implement reinsert method which handles collisions as events to be sent to the client (game) - these represent collisions between moving objects in the game space, therefore have relevance to the game state.
 First insertions are assumed to be required to not cause collisions.

 * Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]
-* Speed test for large octree (size of solar system)

 * Test deferred insertion

 * Nearest neighbor search
 * Query for points in conic frustrum (lol wat)
  - Assuming that reinsertion will be just a delete/reinsert